aosabook/500lines/functionalDB/chapter.md

            (recur rst-tx# res#  (conj  accum-txs#  (vec frst-tx#))) (list* (conj res#  accum-txs#))))))
 ````
-* `swap!` invokes `transact-on-db` within a transaction (with the previously prepared arguments)
+* `swap!` invokes `transact-on-db` within a transaction (with the previously prepared arguments).
-* `transact-on-db` creates the new state of the database and returns it
+* `transact-on-db` creates the new state of the database and returns it.

-At this point we can see that with few minor tweaks, we can also provide a way to ask "what-if" questions.
-It can be done by replacing `swap!` with a function that would not impose any change to the system.
-This scenario is implemented with the "what-if" call chain:
+At this point we can see that with few minor tweaks, we can also provide a way to ask "what if" questions.
+This can be done by replacing `swap!` with a function that would not make any change to the system.
+This scenario is implemented with the `what-if` call chain:

 what-if → _transact →   _what-if → transact-on-db